 Perhaps you’re feeling anxiety after eating cheeseburgers every day for a year?
 Maybe that’s an anxiety that’s trying to tell you that there are some changes that need to be made there.

 You’ve been sold a lie that you’re supposed to be a super positive ultra-happy person all the time.
 This is one of the great lies in personal development and self-help.
 That you must be positive and happy all the time.
-But this is like saying “you must be pain-free all the time” physically.
-Physical pain serves a purpose just like emotional pain and discomfort serve a purpose.
+This is like saying “you must be pain-free all the time” physically.
+Physical pain serves a purpose just like emotional pain and discomfort serves a purpose.
 When you allow yourself to feel physical and emotional pain you give yourself access to extra information that will fill out holes in your perception.
-You see, when you ignore data that you’re receiving it’s just as bad as shoving that anxiety down, numbing it, or avoiding it through those good excuses like “I’m too busy hustling to be anxious!” you’re actually making it come out somewhere else! (see the water-balloon hypothesis above).
+You see, when you ignore your anxiety you’re ignoring extra data.
+By shoving it down, numbing it, or avoiding it through those good excuses like “I’m too busy hustling to be anxious!” you’re actually making it come out somewhere else! (see the water-balloon hypothesis above).

-Unless we are 100% aware all of the time there will be things in our lives that we are saying “yes” to that are not fulfilling us.
-That are not making us happy.
-That don’t fit or feel right.
+Unless you are 100% aware all of the time there will be things in your life that you’re saying “yes” to that are not fulfilling you.
+That is not making you happy.
+Things that don’t fit or feel right.

 In those times, you’re going to feel anxiety and fear and worry and sadness and general angst.
 And not know why.